dxw/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to dxw’s techincal leads at code-of-conduct@dxw.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to dxw’s technical leads at code-of-conduct@dxw.com.
 If a complaint relates to the conduct of the technical leads, then complaints may be reported to the CEO at code-of-conduct-md@dxw.com.
 The current holders of these roles can be found